Social Media Warning Labels: How Teens Can Responsibly Engage in Social Media Use

 One crucial aspect of a policy response is to be proactive rather than reactive.
 This means prioritizing interventions that promote community resiliency in under-resourced neighborhoods and communities of color, both in terms of physical infrastructure and mental health by doing the following:

-• Prioritize households with residents who are low income, elderly, disabled or non-English speaking in evacuation plans.
+• Prioritize households with residents who are low-income, elderly, disabled, or non-English speaking in evacuation plans.

 • Demystify the process of receiving post-disaster aid by increasing the health and financial literacy of community members.